-The proposed development will result in the construction of a residential development on an infill site in Ballincollig.
+The proposed development will result in the construction of a residential development on a greenfield site in the city area of Togher.

-The site is zoned as 'ZO 01 Sustainable Residential Neighbourhoods' in the Cork City Development Plan 2022.
+The Site is zoned as 'ZO 2: New Residential Neighbourhoods' in the Cork City Development Plan 2022.
 The principal objective for this zoning states the following: